RaphaelHardFork/coscience-poc-dapp/README.md

 ## TODO in the backend

-- add nbOfUsers function
+- add nbOfUsers function OK
-- add edit profile function (change the CID)
+- add edit profile function (change the CID) OK
-- prevent to be register two time with the same wallet
+- prevent to be register two time with the same wallet OK
-- register CID in `bytes32`
+- register CID in `bytes32` NO
-- deployment on several blockchain (matic & bsc) with the same address
+- deployment on several blockchain (matic & bsc) with the same address NO

 ## TODO in data architecture